- Use 5 participants for your study

 You can save time by using the Create similar test option from the drop down menu of a study you'd like to replicate.
 Once you copy the study, you can make any changes necessary, then launch it to a new set of participants.
 Please note: If you need to change a website study to an app study, you'll have to create a new study.

-By saving a draft of a study, you can edit, finish, or launch it at a later time.
+By creating a draft of a study, you can edit, finish, or launch it at a later time.
+Drafts are automatically saved as you edit your test plan.
 You can also create drafts to have colleagues review a study before launching it.

-Pro tip: Give the study a title before you select Save so you can easily find it in your drafts.
+Pro tip: Give the study a descriptive title so you can easily find it in your drafts.
+Avoid editing the same draft in multiple tabs simultaneously as this may result in a failure to save the desired changes.

 Watch videos in high-speed